Hi-Tech Hell 2: Alien Tech - Simo Malinen

 Temple of Chaos 2: Warped Reality - AgentSpork

 often that an author has two releases in Doomworld's "best of" offering, but for

 an author to have two in the SAME year is unheard of.
 AgentSpork had time to release

 a megawad and this gem in the period of one year.
 We should be fortunate that many

-of his individual levels became part of Simplicity, or else this year I would have had to
+of her individual levels became part of Simplicity, or else this year I would have had to

 rename them the "SporkAwards".